tonytvo/blog-generator/content/blog/code-craft-2026/learning-programming-ai-chelsea-troy.md

+---
+title: "Leveling Up as a Programmer in the Age of AI — Chelsey Troy | Craft 2026"
+date: "2026-06-04T00:00:00.000Z"
+description: "leveling up as a programmer in the age of AI"
+type: "reference"
+tags: ["softwaredevelopment", "ai"]
+---

 # Leveling Up as a Programmer in the Age of AI

 **Speaker:** Chelsea Troy (Mozilla; teaches at the University of Chicago)